Avoid doing this trek in the rainy season since roads turn into mud paths and rock slides are very common.

 Then you must cross the Q’ampa pass, at 5000 m.s.n.m, located between the snowcaps of Puca Punta and Ausangate.
 Continue on the road by the lake of Q’oma Q’ocha, which is another good place to camp.

-From this point, the route is mainly descent to the town of Tinku, in the northwest direction.
+From this point, the route is mainly downhill to the town of Tinku, in the northwest direction.
 It will pass through Pacchanta hot springs.
-From this point to Tinki are about 3.5 hours more walking, along a pampa with little slope.
+From this point to Tinki you are left with about 3.5 hours of more walking, along a pampa with a little slope.